- Discuss the importance of listening

 - Pay close attention and paraphrase to ensure understanding: If you can step into the conversation by saying, “So let me see if I understand this correctly.
 What you’re saying is….” then you’re listening hard enough.
 If you’re saying, “Uh-huh, uh-huh,” but not really recapping a set of statements, then try listening a little harder.

-- Ask open ended questions: These questions can encourage the speaker to elaborate on a point, rather than forcing them to say yes or no. This elaboration can also help you understand better what the speaker is trying to communicate.
+- Ask open ended questions: These questions can encourage the speaker to elaborate on a point, rather than forcing them to say yes or no. For example, instead of asking a yes or no question, you can try a what, why, or how question.
+Therefore the speaker can provide an elaborated response that can help you understand better what they are trying to communicate.

 - Give good body cues: Make eye contact, lean in while the speaker is talking, and don’t let your gaze drift away.
 If you’re leaning back in a chair reading what’s on your computer monitor, the speaker isn’t going to feel like you’re paying attention even if you are.
 You can also use body cues to reflect the speaker’s emotions—you don’t have to laugh or cry along, but you can indicate a level of understanding with a facial expression or a nod.